ebi-uniprot/protvar-fe/public/help.md

 **A.** Return to [home page](#home-page) where new variants can be submitted.
 **B.** The results page, showing the results of variant submission.
 **C.** [My downloads](#my-downloads) contains all the files you have submitted for download.
 These can be downloaded from here to your local computer.
+Users can return to the same results again by clicking the 'Results' tab.
 **D.** This can be used to [contact](#contact) ProtVar with questions, comments or suggestions.
 **E.** About contains information about the ProtVar resource.
 HELP contains information to help users use the ProtVar resource.
 **F.** Navigate to the previous or next page of results.